alexdrel/i18n-react/README.md

 You are welcomed to consult unit tests for usage details and examples.

 ## Development
-#### Global npm modules dependencies for required for development
-- typescript
-- react-tools

 #### Commands
 * Build commonJS version:  ```$ npm start```
 * Watch commonJS folder:  ```$ npm run watch```